basnijholt/nijho.lt/content/post/advent-of-open-source/02-adaptive-lighting.md

 (See my [intro post](../))

-Unlike yesterday's Calendar of Life project, today we're looking at one of my most popular contributions.
-It's one of several Home Assistant and home automation related projects I'll be sharing this month.
+Unlike [yesterday's Calendar of Life](../01-calendar-of-life) project, today we're looking at one of my most popular contributions.
+It's one of several Home Assistant and home automation related projects ([Day 8](../08-home-assistant-stream-deck-yaml), [Day 10](../10-home-assistant-config), [Day 24](../24-home-assistant-ecosystem)) I'll be sharing this month.
 While my coding journey started in scientific computing with physics simulations, discovering how to control my home environment through code sparked a new obsession.
 Home Assistant, currently the **#1** open source project on GitHub, is the brain of my smart home and lets you control and automate everything from lights to thermostats, completely locally and privacy-focused.

 Keep your lighting in sync with the sun, they said.
 It'll be simple, they said...